lbrios/essex-service-design-toolkit/docs/documentation/core/structuring-forms.md

 Elements, like sliders or date ranges that rely on Java script can also cause problems for screen readers.
 We tend to use a few simple elements with as few validation masks as possible.

+Where possible URLs should be descriptive and match our [URL guidance](https://essex-service-design-toolkit.herokuapp.com/docs/core/content/url-guidelines).

 ## Form elements

 These are the most common form elements, with guidance on how to use them: